K9s/gitlab-release-pipeline/README.md

 ## Customization

-Customization of core jobs is via configuration of `.core:jobs` (dot prefixed jobs called extension points) and setting variables.
+Customization of core jobs is via configuration of `.core:jobs` (dot prefixed jobs or extension points) and by setting variables.

 ### Extension Points

 Every core job is configured via extension points.
 Final job configuration is a result of gitlab [extends](https://docs.gitlab.com/ee/ci/yaml/#extends) that pull together these extension points.
 Extension point jobs are prefixed with a `.` and their name shadows the job that will be extended by them.

 Direct modification of `core:jobs` should **be avoided**.... use extension points only.
 It is considered a bug if direct modification of a job is needed.
 The exception being [Replacing jobs](TODO).

 More specific extension points supersede less specific extension points meaning they can override fields.
 For example, you can define generally how a build occurs in `.build` but have a more specific definition for `.build:debug`

 #### Available Extension Points